 Now, consider the problem to set up this system on a form such that we can optimize over the Q parametrization.
 Have Figure 11.4 as a reference.
 Then, the exogenous signals, w, of the system are

 - the reference r,

 - the noise input n,

-- a loop input u_i (used for the robustness constraint).
+- an input disturbance d (used for the robustness constraint).

 The exogenous outputs, z, are